kingsgeocomp/geocomputation/README.md

     * Changing column types
     * Working with time data
     * Introducing...
 AirBnB data? (we dropped APIs, they're now in optional 3b)
+      * I would start by using the city data from the previous week and _then_ introducing real data near the end
       * Also an opportunity to introduce reading .gz/.zip files directly in pandas
 * 6: Working with Subsets of Data
     * More on Boolean algebra in pandas selection